getButterfly/imagepress/readme.txt

 3. A new ImagePress menu will appear in WordPress with options and general help

 == Changelog ==

+= 7.6.5 =
+* UPDATE: Fixed profile page when no profile is specified
+* UPDATE: Updated FontAwesome to version 5

 = 7.6.4 =
 * UPDATE: Removed lazy loading as it affected several themes